LSAT Instructor Hiring

 How to Apply

 Some companies advertise higher rates of pay but fail to offer significant work.
 A high pay rate is meaningless if no hours are available.
 In contrast, TestMasters’ large student base and lengthy class schedule ensure that instructors have plenty of work.
 The annual payroll for our LSAT faculty is several million dollars, far exceeding that of any other company.

 Looking to explore new cities?
 TestMasters will cover all housing and travel expenses for candidates who are willing to temporarily relocate to specific areas to teach our classes.
 These “rover” assignments typically last for two to four months.
 It’s a great opportunity to see the country and build professional experience.

 New instructors spend a minimum of 80 hours going through a rigorous training process before they are certified to teach for us.
-During this training, instructors learn our methodology and the most effective ways to teach it.
+During the training period, instructors learn our methodology and the most effective ways to teach it.
 They must pass a battery of oral and written tests that measure proficiency in argument evaluation, abstract logic, language interpretation, and other areas.
 New instructors are guided through this process by veteran faculty members who provide them with support and make sure they know their stuff.